 At the same time, you should take steps to make sure that your child always puts their best effort in at school.
 While too much pressure can be overwhelming, supporting your child and making sure that they get their homework done on time, prepare for tests, and even ask for help when they need it is crucial.
 Set aside a period of time each day when children sit down and get their homework done without distractions.

 If you think that your child might need additional guidance with a certain topic, try talking to their teacher, offering insights yourself, or looking into professional tutors.
 Sometimes, teachers will be able to provide great insights into books and websites where children can expand their knowledge.
+Many families will choose to hire a Tutor when the time comes to help prepare them for this very different kind of test.

 Preparing on the financial side